Frequently Asked Questions

 Are there financial aid opportunities specific to MHCI+D?
 I understand this is an intensive program, which may provide less time for paid research, work study, or other means of paying off the tuition.

-At this time there are no specific scholarships or fellowships available.
-There are part-time Graduate Staff Assistant positions hired for the program with preference given to incoming students.
-These positions will be filled by early summer.
-In addition, there is a need across campus for Teaching Assistants and Research Assistants and MHCI+D students are welcome to apply for these part-time positions.
+At this time there are few specific scholarships or fellowships available.
+There are part-time graduate student worker positions hired for the program with preference given to incoming students.
+These positions will be filled by summer.
+In addition, very occasionally, there may be a need across campus for Teaching Assistants and Research Assistants.
+MHCI+D students are welcome to apply for these part-time positions but should not depend on them being available.
+In practice, very few MHCI+D Students have secured TA/RA positions in recent years.

 How would you describe the culture among the students?
 For instance, social events, housing arrangements, etc.

-Students came together for the first time in mid-September.
-They have gotten to know each other personally and as fellow professionals by working together inside and outside of class.
-They also have helped each other find housing or share housing.
+Students come together for the first time in mid-September.
+They get know each other by working together inside and outside of class.
+They also help each other find housing or share housing.
 There are also reports of happy hours, meals together, outings on campus and exploring the beauty and richness of Seattle.

 How do I know if I am a fit for this program?

 Are you curious and thoughtful about technology and people?
 Genuinely collaborative?
 Self-driven?
 Creative?
 Able to dedicate one full year?
-Do you want to work in intensive, immersive contact with cohort?
+Do you want to work in intensive, immersive contact with a cohort of like-minded individuals?
+One way to get a feel for fit might be to review the profiles of students in the program and alumni.

-How do I arrange a visit to discuss the Program and visit the UW Campus?
+How do I learn more &/or arrange a visit to discuss the Program and visit the UW Campus?

 See Admissions/How To Learn More for this information.